 Growing a business is exciting work.
 It entails discovering and/or creating fresh opportunities, tackling bigger challenges and introducing your business to a whole variety of new experiences.
 In fact, current shareholder expectations have made growth non-negotiable for all businesses today.
 So, while growth is clearly unavoidable, growing pains don’t have to be.

 One of the biggest pain points for expanding businesses today is attracting and preserving talented people.
-With the advent of information age an organization’s success hinges on the quality of its human capital.
-You immediately score a huge competitive advantage if as an organization you manage to get the right people at just the right time.
+With the advent of the information age, an organization’s success hinges on the quality of its human capital.
+You immediately score a huge competitive advantage if as an organization, you manage to get the right people at just the right time.
 However, this is only achievable with a robust human resource plan that is completely aligned to the larger business plan.
-Below are detailed some of the most significant human resource strategies necessary for expanding a business.
+Below are details on some of the most significant human resource strategies necessary for expanding a business.

 Transforming Talent Strategy

-Operationally growth can mean different things for different organizations.
-However, breakneck advances in tech and continued globalization mean that growth is almost always accompanied by rising job complexity.
-And to tackle this complexity there arises a need to either hire new talent or upskill/re-skill existing talent.
+Operationally, growth can mean different things for different organizations.
+However, breakneck advances in technology and continued globalization mean that growth is almost always accompanied by rising job complexity.
+And to tackle this complexity, there arises a need to either hire new talent or upskill or re-skill existing talent.

-A lot of times HR is only ever brought into business expansion discussions late in the process.
-This creates a time crunch which further exacerbates the talent crunch faced by organizations worldwide today.
-This culminates in shoddy recruitment which can derail even the most well-laid expansion plans.
+A lot of times, HR is only ever brought into business expansion discussions late in the process.
+This creates a time crunch that further exacerbates the talent crunch faced by organizations worldwide today.
+This results in shoddy recruitment, which can derail even the most well-laid expansion plans.
 Even the most path-breaking business plan is only as good as the people who execute it.
 So, make HR an equal stakeholder in your expansion efforts, so they can support you with the right kind of people-both quantitatively and qualitatively.